Ranked #1 Children's Hospital by U.S. News & World Report

 ice cream can slip off the top of a cone.

-very slowly.
-Occasionally, the gradual slippage can become very unstable and the ball can completely slip, leading to
+occurs very slowly.
+Occasionally, the gradual slippage can become very unstable and the ball can completely

-severe deformity and even blood supply problems to the “ball.”
-For this reason, every hip with SCFE should be
+slip, leading to severe deformity and even blood supply problems to the “ball.”
+For this reason, every hip with

 treated immediately to prevent the more immediate dangerous unstable SCFE.

-groin pulls, and every hip that seems to have a muscle problem in the groin should be considered as having an SCFE
+get groin pulls, and every hip that seems to have a muscle problem in the groin should be considered as having

 • A child who’s been diagnosed with SCFE must be seen and treated by an orthopedist as soon as possible.
 The